AI and Jobs in Austria: Which Professions Are Changing Fastest

 Developing curricula

-Educational institutions can see at a glance which professional fields are changing the most.
-The education level layer shows where qualification requirements are increasing.
+Educational institutions can see at a glance which fields are changing the most.
+The education level layer reveals where qualification requirements are rising.

 Evidence-based labour market policy

-A combination of outlook and AI impact: Which occupational groups are losing employment and have high AI impact?
-This is where the most urgent need for action arises.
+Combine outlook and AI impact: which occupational groups are both shedding employment and facing high AI impact?
+That is where the need for action is most urgent.

 For Research and Journalism